fpjentzsch/reconos.github.io/tutorials/project_build/index.md

 ### Running the Demo

 Now you have everything you need to run the SortDemo on real hardware.
-At first, copy the compiled software executable to the root filesystem.
+Copy the software executable and implemented bitstream to the root filesystem.

+Unfortunately, the FPGA manager included in newer Linux kernel versions does not support Vivado's .bin bitstream format directly, so you have to byte-flip the file using the xxd tool before moving it to the required directory.

 ```
 > cp $WD/reconos/demos/sort_demo/build.sw/sortdemo $WD/nfs/opt/reconos
+> xxd -e $WD/reconos/demos/sort_demo/build.hw/myReconOS.runs/impl_1/design_1_wrapper.bin | xxd -r > $WD/nfs/lib/firmware/bitstream_sortdemo.bin
 ```

 Then setup the SD card shipped with the board.
 The only thing you have to